omidsakhi/FaceHarmony/README.md

 - **No Subscription Model**: Simple token-based system - purchase tokens to create models and download photos
 - **True AI Generation**: Unlike image transformation apps, FaceHarmony creates entirely new photos using advanced generative AI

+## Use Cases

+FaceHarmony offers diverse applications to enhance your personal and creative expression:

+### 1. Professional Headshots on Demand
+Create polished corporate portraits for job applications, LinkedIn, or company websites without hiring a photographer.

+### 2. Dating Profile Enhancement
+Generate attractive, authentic photos that showcase your personality for dating apps.

+### 3. Elevate Your Social Media Profile
+Create eye-catching, consistent profile pictures across all platforms to build your personal brand and make lasting impressions.

+### 4. Experiment with Hair Transformation
+Visualize different hairstyles, colors, and cuts before making any permanent changes to your appearance.

+### 5. Explore Stunning Makeup Ideas
+Discover makeup looks that complement your features by seeing them applied to your face through AI generation.

+### 6. Wedding Preview
+Visualize different wedding looks before your big day.

+### 7. Capture Unique Fashion Styles
+Try on diverse fashion styles from professional to avant-garde without purchasing new clothes or accessories.

+### 8. Historical Time Travel
+See yourself in different historical periods with period-appropriate styling and settings.

+### 9. Journey Through Life - Past, Present and Future
+Visualize yourself at different ages by generating images of younger or older versions of yourself.

+### 10. Author/Speaker Profile Photos
+Generate professional images for book jackets, conference materials, or speaking engagements.

+### 11. Revive Memories of Loved Ones
+Create models for departed loved ones to generate new images that honor their memory in meaningful settings.

+### 12. Cultural Exchange
+Experience yourself in different cultural contexts and traditional attire.

 ## How the Token System Works

 FaceHarmony uses two types of tokens to give you complete control over your AI photo experience: